Anderson–Darling test: Test for normality

-and normality is rejected if $A^{*2}$ exceeds 0.631, 0.754, 0.884, 1.047, or 1.159 at 10%, 5%, 2.5%, 1%, and 0.5% significance levels, respectively; the procedure is valid for sample size at least n=8.
-The formulas for computing the p-values for other values of $A^{*2}$ are given in Table 4.9 on p.
-127 in the same book.

 Tests for other distributions

 Above, it was assumed that the variable $X_i$ was being tested for normal distribution.
 Any other family of distributions can be tested, but the test for each family is implemented by using a different modification of the basic test statistic, with reference to critical values specific to that family of distributions.
 The modifications of the statistic and tables of critical values are given by Stephens (1986) for the exponential, extreme-value, Weibull, gamma, logistic, Cauchy, and von Mises distributions.
 Tests for the (two-parameter) log-normal distribution can be implemented by transforming the data using a logarithm and using the above test for normality.
 Details for the required modifications to the test statistic and for the critical values for the normal distribution and the exponential distribution have been published by Pearson & Hartley (1972, Table 54).
 Details for these distributions, with the addition of the Gumbel distribution, are also given by Shorack & Wellner (1986, p239).
 Details for the logistic distribution are given by Stephens (1979).
 A test for the (two parameter) Weibull distribution can be obtained by making use of the fact that the logarithm of a Weibull variate has a Gumbel distribution.